Restaurant fire safety

-- Train your staff regarding maintaining clear exits, work place fire safety, evacuation procedures and how to call Triple Zero (000) (see In an Emergency Call Triple Zero (000) fact sheet).
+- Train your staff in maintaining clear fire exits, workplace fire safety, evacuation procedures and how to call Triple Zero (000).
+See In an Emergency Call Triple Zero (000) for more information.

 - Maintain routine cleaning and inspection of kitchen range hoods, ducting, and grease fans.
 Approximately 80% of food preparation establishments hire contractors to maintain grease filters etc.

 - Disposal of combustible waste products must be included in your maintenance program, ensuring rubbish and recyclables are secured in appropriate containers with close fitting lids.

 - Ensure all cookers/fryers etc. have thermostats fitted, are serviced and cleaned as recommended by manufacturers.

 - Don't store combustible liquids under or near cookers/fryers or blocking exits.

 - Ensure that all equipment is turned off when the business is unattended (this does not include gas pilot lights).

 - It is recommended that larger cooking and food preparation facilities are protected by automatic wet chemical systems for their deep fryers.
 Wet chemical fire extinguishers and fire blankets should also supplement this system, and also applies to smaller facilities.
 Ensure that the appropriate fire extinguishers and fire blankets are installed in an easily accessible location and not near vats and hot plates.
 They must be in good working order and checked as per Australian Standards.